karthick1845/Ai_engineer_task/README.md

 1) I expect 4-5 lakhs/yr.
 2) Immediately available.
-4) Yes,I am ready for relocation.
+4) Yes,I am ready for relocate closer to our company.
 5) Inside India,i don't need visa.
 6) My proficiency in english would be Intermediate level.
 7) Yes,I am ready for relocating any location.